dlr-eoc/ukis-frontend-libraries/projects/map-cesium/README.md

 - Terrain has to be attributed with a new Cesium Credit object, see the example above.
 - GeoJSON layer are supported, but they are always shown above imagery layers, regardless of their ordering index in the layer control.
 Therefore they should be added as overlays.
 - As of 01/2023, WFS is not supported by Cesium yet.
+- KmlDataSource does not support opacity change at the moment

 ===